-1. Bicycles must be registered when brought to campus.
-This is completed at the Office of Campus Safety.
+Bicycles must be registered when brought to campus.
+To register your bike, complete the Bicycle Registration Form.
 There is no charge for registering your bicycle.
-The registration will be valid until the year of graduation or leaving the College.
+The registration will be valid until graduation or leaving the College.

-2. When registration is completed at the Office of Campus Safety, a decal will be issued which must be affixed to the center post of the bicycle frame.
-Students are encouraged to bring locks for their bikes and to have bikes insured in case of damage, loss, or theft.
-Printed copies of Kenyon College's Bicycle Regulations may be obtained at the Office of Campus Safety.
+When registration is completed, please come to Campus Safety to retrieve a decal.
+The decal must be affixed to the center post of the bicycle frame.
+Students are encouraged to bring locks for their bikes and to have bikes insured in case of damage, loss or theft.
+It is important to read Kenyon College's Bicycle Regulations and Ohio Department of Transportation's Cycling Smarter Guide.

-3. Bicycles must be stored in the shelters provided or in students' rooms.
+Bicycles must be stored in the shelters/bike racks provided or in students' rooms.
 Bikes are not allowed in hallways, stairwells, residence-hall storage areas.
-Bicycles found in violation of regulations will be impounded by Safety and you will need to provide proof of ownership to claim it.
+Bicycles found in violation of regulations will be impounded by Campus Safety and you will need to provide proof of ownership to claim it.

-4. On the Monday following Commencement, all bikes must be removed from campus.
+On the Monday following Commencement, all bikes must be removed from campus.
 All bicycles left on campus after that date will be considered abandoned and will be confiscated by the College.
-Confiscated bikes will be donated, sold, or discarded.
+Confiscated bikes will be donated, sold or discarded.